Dana94/2019-website/blog/2020-06-19-using-vuex-in-vuejs.md

 ## Folder Structure

-There will be a designated `store` folder to hold all actions and reducers for your project.
+There will be a designated `store` folder to hold all parts of the store.

-There is a `store.js` file here.
-Depending on your store, you can hold all the code for the store here, but I'm going to not do that and instead make a subdirectory that handles all the actions, mutations, and getters.
+There will be a `store.js` file here.

+Depending on your store, you can hold all the code here.
+I'm going to not do that and instead make a subdirectory that handles all the actions, mutations, and getters to show how you would manage separate states for a bigger application.

 In `./src/store/store.js` we're just creating the store.